 Full truckload shipping refers to the use of an entire truck for a given shipment.
 Different definitions may exist, depending on the carrier used and type of shipment, including the following:

 - Partial Truckload

-Full truckload shipping rates also vary between these types of full truckload, but full truckload, in general, is subject to three common maximum limit roles, including shipping 44,000 pounds of product, accommodating 48 standard pallets, or shipping 2500 ft.³ of product, explains CSA Transportation.
+Truckload shipping rates also vary between these types, but full truckload, in general, is subject to three common maximum limit roles, including shipping 44,000 pounds of product, accommodating 48 standard pallets, or shipping 2500 ft.³ of product.
 Additionally, full truckload shipments are often viewed as the best option when freight weighs more than 15,000 pounds or requires more space than 10 pallets.